Otodus angustidens

-Otodus angustidens is a species of prehistoric megatoothed sharks in the genus Otodus, which lived during the Oligocene and Miocene epochs about 33 to 22 million years ago.
+Otodus angustidens is an extinct species of prehistoric megatoothed sharks in the genus Otodus, which lived during the Late Eocene and Miocene epochs about 34 to 21 million years ago.
 The largest individuals were about 11–12 m long.
-This shark is related to another extinct megatoothed shark, Otodus megalodon.
+This shark is related to another extinct megatoothed shark, the famous Otodus megalodon.

 Taxonomy

-The Swiss naturalist Louis Agassiz, first identified this shark as a species of genus Carcharodon in 1835.
+The Swiss naturalist Louis Agassiz, first identified this shark as a species of genus Carcharodon in 1843.